I-64 Interchange and Connector Planning Study for Jefferson/Shelby Counties - 5-80000

 Purpose

-The Kentucky Transportation Cabinet (KYTC) is conducting a planning study to consider the need for a new interchange on Interstate 64 (I-64) in eastern Jefferson or western Shelby County.
-The potential interchange would be between I-265 (Gene Snyder Freeway) and KY 1848 (Buck Creek Road) in Shelby County.
+The Kentucky Transportation Cabinet (KYTC) conducted a planning study to consider the need for a new interchange on I-64 in eastern Jefferson or western Shelby County, between I-265 (Gene Snyder Freeway) in Jefferson County and KY 1848 (Buck Creek Road) in Shelby County.

-This area has experienced considerable growth in recent years and is forecasted to continue growing.
-The two main needs driving the study are to reduce congestion on the existing roadway network and to improve connectivity to I-64.
+The project area has experienced considerable growth in recent years and is forecasted to continue growing.
+The purpose of the planning study was to reduce congestion on the existing roadway network and improve connectivity to Interstate 64.

 Links